 Foreword 3

 Education Development Trust: Our vision 4

 Working in partnership 5

 Working with mentors 5

-1 Your role as Induction Tutor 6
+1. Your role as Induction Tutor 7

-2 Programme benefits for your school 7
+2. Programme benefits for your school 8

-2.1 Early Career Framework reforms 7
+2.1.
+Early Career Framework reforms 8

-2.2 How will this programme benefit your school?
-7
+2.2.
+How will this programme benefit your school?
+8

-3 Keeping up-to-date: the online learning platform 8
+3. Keeping up-to-date: the online learning platform 9

-4 Programme snapshot 11
+4. Programme snapshot 13

-5 Mentors: role and training entitlement 12
+5. Mentors: role and training entitlement 14

-6 Mentors' use of Instructional Coaching 13
+6. Mentors' use of Instructional Coaching 15

-7 Mentors' schedule 14
+7. Mentor schedule 16

-8 A guide to the ECT learning journey 14
+8. A guide to the ECT learning journey 16

-8.1 What will Early Career Teachers learn?
-14
+8.1.
+What will Early Career Teachers learn?

-8.2 What will Early Career Teachers be doing?
-15

-8.3 How is the learning structured for Early Career Teachers?
 16

-8.4 How will the programme materials work for Early Career Teachers?
+8.2.
+What will Early Career Teachers be doing?
 17

-9 ECTs' schedule 17
+8.3.
+How is the learning structured for Early Career Teachers?

+8.4.
+How will the programme materials work for Early Career Teachers?
+19

+9. ECT schedule 20

-10 Using IRIS Connect 18
+10. Using IRIS Connect 21

-11 Safeguarding at Education Development Trust 19
+11. Safeguarding at Education Development Trust 23

-11.1 Safeguarding governance 19
+11.1.
+Safeguarding governance at EDT 23

-11.2 Safeguarding policies and procedures 19

-11.3 Disclosures by programme participants 19

-11.4 Safeguarding allegations and concerns about a programme participant 19
+11.2.
+Safeguarding allegations and concerns about a programme participant (including concerns during a Delivery Partner or Education Development Trust-led session) 23

-11.5 Safeguarding allegations and concerns during a Delivery Partner or Education Development Tr
+11.3.
+Safeguarding allegations and concerns about a Delivery Partner and their staff 24

-led session

-11.6 Local child protection concerns - what should you do?
-20
+11.4.
+Local child protection concerns - what should you do?
+24